nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

   Use case ends.

-#### Use case: UC13 - Navigate to Module
+#### Use case: UC16 - Navigate to Module
 **Main Success Scenario (MSS)**
 1. User requests to navigate to a specific module.
+2. Plannit requests for the module code of the specific module.
+3. User enters the module code.
-2. Plannit displays the module details.
+4. Plannit displays the module details.

 Use case ends.

 **Extensions**

 * 1a.
-Module does not exist.
+Module with given module code does not exist.

     * 1a1.
 Plannit displays an error message.

   Use case ends.

-#### Use case: UC14 - Exit program
+#### Use case: UC17 - Exit program
 **Main Success Scenario (MSS)**
 1. User requests to exit program.
 2. Plannit closes program.